dravit/SpringDemos/src/ReadMe.md

 **Spring is non-intrusive** : objects in a Spring-enabled application often have no dependencies on Spring-specific classes

-#### Dependency Injection
+#### Dependency Injection or Inversion Of Control(IOC)
 - A mechanism to load pre-known object object dependencies before starting the application is known as dependency injection.
-- Unfortunately traditional programming language do not have this capability.
+- Traditionally, each object is responsible for obtaining its own references to the objects it collaborates with (its dependencies).
+This can lead to highly coupled and hard-to-test code.
 - To apply DI objects can obtain their dependency at creation time by some external entity(DI container) that coordinates each object in the system.
 - Spring promotes **loose coupling** through a technique known as **dependency injection (DI)**.
 - When DI is applied, objects are passively given their dependencies instead of creating or looking for dependent objects for themselves.
 - You can think of DI as JNDI in reverse—instead of an object looking up dependencies from a container, the container gives the dependencies to the object at instantiation without waiting to be asked.
-- DI is at the heart of the Spring Framework.
-Originally, dependency injection was commonly referred to by another name called Inversion Of Control(IOC).
-- Traditionally, each object is responsible for obtaining its own references to the objects it collaborates with (its dependencies).
-This can lead to highly coupled and hard-to-test code.
 - Spring framework comes up with a DI container which loads pre-known dependencies of an object at object creation.
 An object, for which dependency injection is required, is mapped with a bean in a Spring configuration file.
 All the dependencies are defined in the configuration file.
 - To avail the benefits of Spring DI, a bean is created by the Spring container in place of creating the object with the new operator.
 - The act of creating these associations between application objects is the essence of dependency injection (DI) and is commonly referred to as wiring of objects.